An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds: The transverse case

 \section{The transverse case}

-We recall that there is a way to associate a Legendrian link to a transverse link and viceversa.
+We recall that there is a way to associate a Legendrian oriented link to a transverse link and viceversa.
 Given a Legendrian link $L$, we denote with $T_L$ the the transverse push-off of $L$, which is transverse.
-The construction is found in Section 2.9 in \cite{Etnyre4}.
+The construction is found in Section 2.9 in \cite{Etnyre4}; here we recall that transverse links have a canonical orientation induced by the contact form.
 Any two transverse push-offs are transversely isotopic and then $T_L$ is uniquely defined, up to transverse isotopy.

 In the same way, if $T$ is a transverse link then we can define a Legendrian approximation $L_T$ of $T$.
 The procedure is also described in Section 2.9 of \cite{Etnyre4}.
 The Legendrian link $L_T$ is not well-defined up to Legendrian isotopy, but only up to negative stabilizations.
 Then from \cite{Epstein} we have the following theorem. \begin{teo}[Epstein] Two transverse links in a contact manifold are transversely isotopic if and only if they admit Legendrian approximations which differ by negative stabilizations. \end{teo} The only classical invariant of a null-homologous transverse link $T$, other than the smooth link type is the \emph{self-linking number} $\text{sl}(T)$.
 In every $(M,\xi)$ rational homology contact 3-sphere, we define the number $\text{sl}(T)$ as follows: